Humanoid Motion Capture

 • camera/pose_images: Mediapipe annotated images and original images for each camera

 • pre_processing/: contains all pre-processing files, used to convert the JSON data into tabular data.
-This will be the input of the model.

-• dataframe_converter.py: Contains helper functions to convert json files into dataframe/numpy format and is used by the models.
+• dataframe_json_bridge.py: Contains helper functions to convert json files into dataframe/numpy format and is used by the models.
 Running its main will generate csv files that contains both pose and motion data from the json files.
 Inputs the cameras you want to use, the json dir, the csv filename to generate.

 • pose_to_motion/: Contains the ML training pipeline for pose-to-motion prediction

 • model.py: The main file containing implementations for training, evaluating, and predicting motions.
 This file acts as an orchestrator and inputs the data, what model to use, and what operation should be done.
-It is responsible for handling commands.

 • pytorch/: directory containing model implementation for pytorch model.
 Handles training, evaluation, and predicting motions.